weekplan/www/_drafts/eat-the-frog-how-eating-frogs-for-breakfast-can-help-entrepreneurs-succeed.md

 > “M. de Lassay, a very indulgent man, but with a great knowledge of society, said that we should swallow a toad every morning, in order to fortify ourselves against the disgust of the rest of the day, when we have to spend it in society.” - Monday Chats, 1851

-# 5 Steps on How to Eat the Frog
+# 5 Steps on How to Eat Your Frog

-According to Tsh Oxenreider from The Art of Simple, there is a five-way process on how to start tackling the frog down.
+According to Tsh Oxenreider from [The Art of Simple](https://theartofsimple.net/), there is a five-way process on how to start tackling the frog down.
 This technique is highly beneficial for entrepreneurs who struggle with a lot in their plates.

-1\.
-Outline the tasks for the day
+### 1. Outline the Tasks for the Day

 It can be as easy as typing it on your cellular phone or writing it on a planner.
 Though different things work for different people, it pays to make a detailed description of the task as to not miss a thing or two.

-2\.
-Narrow it down to ten items
+### 2. Narrow it Down to Ten Items

 Realistically, anyone can do more than ten things in a day which makes it easier to add more once these are done but seeing more than twenty items at once can sometimes be confusing to the majority.

-3\.
-Pick the 3 most important tasks
+### 3. Pick the 3 Most Important Tasks

 These are the tasks which make the day complete.
 It is important to put them up on the ladder of lists that you have created for yourself.

-4\.
-Out of the 3, pick the worst
+### 4. Out of the 3, Pick the Worst

 That is the ugly, slimy and least adorable frog that you have to deal with – immediately.
 This is the part where one has to consider the possible consequences of the constant procrastination will bring to the table.

 Hint: It is not nice.

-5\.
-Out of the 10, pick the easiest
+### 5. Out of the 10, Pick the Easiest

 Doing the task that you can do in a snap of a finger now serves as a reward.
 As a matter of fact, doing it last seals the day as it frees your mind.
 Everything else is now a piece of cake.